adimoza2211/OS/assignment_2/README_DESIGN.txt

     1.executes non piped commands
     2.forks as per the code given in lecture 6 and 7 3.if child process generated,
-      we tokenise the command using the " " as a delimiter so we can parse the arguments for the execvp()
+      we tokenise the command using the " " as a delimiter so we can pass the arguments for the execvp()
-    4.necessary error handling is done for errors in forks and execvp() 5.all the while we wait for the child process to finish as in lecture 6,7 notes using the wait() syscall
+    4.necessary error handling is done for errors in forks and execvp() 5.all the while we wait for the child process to finish as in lecture 6,7 notes using the wait() and waitpid() syscall

 exec_piped():
-    1eclares number of pipes and assumes that the max number of pipes is 10 2.tokenises the command using the "|" as a delimeter so we can execute the commands independently and feed the output of one into the input of another
+    declares number of pipes and assumes that the max number of pipes is 10 2.tokenises the command using the "|" as a delimeter so we can execute the commands independently and feed the output of one into the input of another